MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 Here are a few examples of how to create a custom partial layout.

-* To download all workloads and components for only one language:
+* To download all workloads and components for only one language, run:

     ```cmd
     vs_enterprise.exe --layout C:\vs2017offline --lang en-US
     ```

-* To download all workloads and components for multiple languages:
+* To download all workloads and components for multiple languages, run:

     ```cmd
     vs_enterprise.exe --layout C:\vs2017offline --lang en-US de-DE ja-JP
     ```

-* To download one workload for all languages:
+* To download one workload for all languages, run:

     ```cmd
     vs_enterprise.exe --layout C:\vs2017offline --add Microsoft.VisualStudio.Workload.Azure --includeRecommended
     ```

-* To download two workloads and one optional component for three languages:
+* To download two workloads and one optional component for three languages, run:

     ```cmd
     vs_enterprise.exe --layout C:\vs2017offline --add Microsoft.VisualStudio.Workload.Azure --add Microsoft.VisualStudio.Workload.ManagedDesktop --add Component.GitHub.VisualStudio --includeRecommended --lang en-US de-DE ja-JP